dxos-deprecated/sdk/packages/react-appkit/README.md

 # @dxos/react-appkit

-An opinionated application framework for DxOS apps.
+An opinionated application framework for DXOS apps.

 ## Install